 Click on the staff member’s names to expand and view their bios.

-Kristin Famula, Director of Programs
+Kristin Famula, President

 Kristin earned an M.A. in Peace and Conflict Studies from the European University Center for Peace Studies (EPU), in Stadtschlaining, Austria.